Masihan317/CS526-Project/README.md

 - **List All Tasks**: When visiting the home page, users can see a list of existing tasks from the database.
 - **Update A Task**: Users can click the edit icon on the bottom of a task.
 A modal will appear directing the users to edit the details of the current task and update.
 - **Delete A Task**: Users can delete a task by clicking the delete icon on the bottom of the task.
 A modal will ask the user to confirm this action.
+- **View A Task**: The user can click on a task to see its details.
+When the task gets too long, There will be some ... and a view details part where clicking on it allows us to expand to see the full details to prevent overflow.
 - **Filter Tasks by Category**: Users can filter the tasks that appear on the home page with a list of filters on the sidebar on the left.
 - **Toggle Task Completeness**: Users can click on the `Complete/Incomplete` button on the page to toggle the completeness state of the task.
 (A complete task will be marked incomplete, and vice versa).
 - **Responsive View**: The application is responsive and will adjust the UI for a better user experience on mobile and smaller screens.
 The number of cards shown and the position of the sidebar moves accordingly.